golang/website/_content/doc/go1.26.md

 #### [`crypto/x509`](/pkg/crypto/x509/)

-The [`ExtKeyUsage`](/pkg/crypto/x509#ExtKeyUsage) and [`KeyUsage`](/pkg/crypto/x509#KeyUsage) types now have String methods that return the correspodning OID names as defined in RFC 5280 and other registries.
+The [`ExtKeyUsage`](/pkg/crypto/x509#ExtKeyUsage) and [`KeyUsage`](/pkg/crypto/x509#KeyUsage) types now have String methods that return the corresponding OID names as defined in RFC 5280 and other registries.

 The [`ExtKeyUsage`](/pkg/crypto/x509#ExtKeyUsage) type now has an OID method that returns the corresponding OID for the EKU.